Deadly Bull Sharks Sighted In Jersey Shore River

-Several people have reported bull shark sightings in the Navesink River in Central Jersey, authorities said.
+Several bull shark sightings were reported in the Navesink River in Central Jersey, local police said.

-"There have been several reports of possible bull shark sightings in the Navesink River in the area of Navesink Avenue, Rumson Police Department reported on its Facebook page.
+People reported seeing the shark in the area of the river near Navesink Avenue, Rumson police said Thursday.

-The New Jersey Division of Fish and Wildlife was notified, Rumson police said, adding: “They advised that no sightings have been confirmed as of yet but, as always, there is a possibility that sharks could be in our local waterways."
+The New Jersey Division of Fish and Wildlife advised that no sightings have been confirmed but "there is a possibility that sharks could be in our local waterways," police said.

 There have been sightings of sharks in the Navesink River and elsewhere along the Jersey Shore in past years.